Workplace fatalities and major injuries are the biggest cause for concern when it comes to protecting the safety of employees at work.

 It’s important for organisations to conduct risk assessments to understand the risk and hazards associated with each job role.
 Organisations can follow the simple 5-step risk assessment introduced by the Health and Safety Executive (HSE), to set up an action plan and communicate the findings with their employees.
 Conducting risk assessments also help to arrange precautions for each role.
 For instance, if an employee is required to work alone for long periods of time, they can look into implementing a lone worker solution.
 This would help the employee raise an alarm if they suffer an accident or injury whilst working alone.

-Employers should take necessary steps to implement a robust training procedure for all their employees, to help them understand the risks associated with their job roles.
+Employers should take necessary steps to implement a robust training procedure for all their employees.
+This will help them understand the risks associated with their job roles.
 The findings from the risk assessment would also help with the training.

-Statistics show that new employees, who’ve been working in an organisation for less than 6 months are more likely to suffer from an injury whilst carrying out their duties.
+Statistics show that new employees are more likely to suffer from an injury whilst carrying out their duties.
 By developing a robust new employee training process and focusing on understanding the life-threatening risks of their job role, this would help towards fatality prevention.

 Accidents are unpredictable and it’s easy to miss hazards that could have serious implications to someone.
-Involving employees in the health and safety process could help save lives as it offers a chance to provide more insight about the dangers they’ve faced.
-Employees should also be encouraged to report any incidents or near misses’ encountered, so that necessary steps can be taken early to avoid potential injury or even death.
+Involving employees in the health and safety process could help save lives.
+It offers a chance to provide more insight about the dangers they’ve faced.
+Employees should also be encouraged to report any incidents or near misses’ encountered.
+Then, necessary steps can be taken early to avoid potential injury or even death.